A perennial favourite: Ruthall Manor, Shropshire

 “Although I have spent untold hours working in and watching my garden, it still manages to surprise, delight and challenge me,” says Lynda.

-Ruthall Manor is one for your bucket list of gardens to explore when it reopens its gates – with planned openings in July and September there is still a chance to visit.
-For more information click here.
+Ruthall Manor is one for your bucket list of gardens to explore for more information click here.

 If you enjoyed this content please consider making a donation to help us continue to support our nursing and health beneficiaries.